stharrold/demo/README.md

 # demo

-Source code for predictive analytics demonstrations.
+Source code for application demos.

 Version numbers follow [Semantic Versioning v2.0.0](http://semver.org/spec/v2.0.0.html).
 (Version numbers have format `N.N.N[-X]`, where N are integer numbers and X is an optional label string.
 Git tags of versions have format `vN.N.N[-X]`.)

 ## Examples

-See IPython Notebooks in `demo/app_*/examples` directories for examples.
+See Jupyter Notebooks in `demo/app_*/examples` directories for examples.

 ## Installation